joshmu/vue-projects/README.md

 ## Thoughts

 - [ ] passing props when to use ':' binding and when not to, what interporlation is occurring here.
 String vs Object/Array
+- [ ] use of 'in' (no 'of'?) in v-for when iterating with objects or arrays

 ## Project setup